rjsmethurst/galtwitterbot/README.md

 # Galaxy Zoo Twitter Bot
-A twitter bot that, if tweeted at will return a random galaxy and it's galaxy zoo classification
+A twitter bot that, if tweeted at will return a random galaxy and its Galaxy Zoo classification.

+Back end python, front end Flask/HTML and hosted on Heroku.